 In 2013 the group officially changed its d.b.a name to the Olathe Civic Theatre Association to better reflect the breadth and caliber of the theatre experience it provides.

-Currently (2017-18), the building is undergoing a number of critical repairs and upgrades including repairs to the foundation, interior painting and wall/ceiling repairs, carpet replacement, wood floor refinishing, and replacement of the handrails on the outer stairs (winter 2017).
+Currently, the building has undergone a number of critical repairs and upgrades including repairs to the foundation, interior painting and wall/ceiling repairs, carpet replacement, wood floor refinishing, and replacement of the handrails on the outer stairs (winter 2017).
 Exterior painting/siding, parking lot replacement, HVAC unit replacements, and more will happen in summer 2018.

 Through the generosity of our volunteers, season ticket holders, donors, city and community, in addition to our dedicated Board of Directors, OCTA has grown into one of the most successful community theaters in the Kansas City metropolitan area.